 The EarPods might be cheap (now £19 from Apple), but don't provide very good sound quality or the most comfortable fit, so you're better off spending a bit more on a pair we've tested here.

-Apple would really like everyone to opt for Bluetooth wireless headphones, such as its own AirPods and Beats, but the compression techniques used by Bluetooth mean that wireless headphones still can't match the audio quality provided by conventional wired headphones (especially as Apple doesn't support the high-quality AptX version of Bluetooth on iOS devices).
+Apple would really like everyone to opt for Bluetooth wireless headphones, such as its own AirPods and Beats, but the compression techniques used by Bluetooth mean wireless headphones still can't match the audio quality provided by conventional wired headphones (especially as Apple doesn't support the high-quality AptX version of Bluetooth on iOS devices).

 Wireless headphones also have the issue of battery life and it's totally understandable if that's something you'd rather not worry about.